golevelup/nestjs/packages/modules/README.md

 import { Module } from '@nestjs/common';
 import { CONFIG_MODULE_OPTIONS } from './config.constants'; // the constant string/symbol/token
-import { ConfigModuleOptions } from './config.options'; // the options to provide to the service import { ConfigModule } from './config.service'; // the service to be provided to the rest of the server
+import { ConfigModuleOptions } from './config.options'; // the options to provide to the service import { ConfigService } from './config.service'; // the service to be provided to the rest of the server

 @Module({
   providers: [ConfigService],